-Can I use my U2F-enabled NEO device to enable strong two-factor authentication for my enterprise?
+Can I use my U2F-enabled YubiKey NEO device to enable strong two-factor authentication for my enterprise?

 Any online service or application can integrate with the U2F protocol.
 One of our key partners, Duo Security, is the first to offer enterprise server solutions supporting U2F.
 You can learn more about Duo Security and U2F.

 How many services can the YubiKey NEO/NEO-n be associated with?

 There is no practical limit to the U2F secured services the YubiKey NEO/NEO-n can be associated with.
 During the registration process, the key pairs are generated on the device (secure element) but the key pairs are not stored on the YubiKey NEO/NEO-n.
 Instead, the key pair (public key and encrypted private key) are stored by each relying party/service that initiated the registration.
 Therefore, this approach allows for an unlimited number of services to be associated with the YubiKey NEO/NEO-n.

 How can I set up my Linux instance for use with U2F?

 If you have a Yubikey NEO or Yubikey NEO-n, ensure you have unlocked the U2F mode by following these instructions:

 - If you have a Security Key by Yubico (blue color) U2F is enabled by default (only U2F mode is supported on this product!).

-If this file is already there, please ensure that the content looks like exactly the one provided on github.com/Yubico (link above).
+If this file is already there, ensure that the content looks like exactly the one provided on github.com/Yubico (link above).

-Ensure that you are running Chrome 38 or above.
-From version 39 of Chrome you will be able to use the Yubikey NEO or NEO-n in U2F+HID mode.
+Ensure that you are running Google Chrome 38 or later.
+From Chrome version 39 and later, you can use the Yubikey NEO or NEO-n in U2F+HID mode.

 NOTE: This applies only to YubiKey NEO, the Security Key by Yubico supports only U2F, and this mode enabled by default.